MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 - Submit a question on our forum at: [Power Platform Community](https://powerusers.microsoft.com/)
 - Send an email to: sap_ecc_powerapps@service.microsoft.com.

-### Do we need to install anything on our SAP servers to get the Power Platform to work with SAP?
+### Do we need to install anything on our SAP servers to get Power Platform to work with SAP?

 No.